Markus James & blues Mississippi & Mali

 "profound world blues passage… extremely distinctive pieces, driven by a seductive rhythmic circularity that's a keystone of Malian traditional tunes and Delta blues."

 Their live shows are incendiary, fusing house-rocking African drumming with trancelike North Mississippi-style slide guitar riffs.

-Please contact us with your questions by email roadwarrioragency at gmail.com.
+Please contact us with your questions by email roadwarrioragency at gmail dot com.

 We can also offer a screening of the film TIMBUKTOUBAB with a performance of Markus James and the Wassonrai.
-Click here for more information.
 Click here for a trailer from TIMBUKTOUBAB.
-More dynamic video here.

-And here is video of Markus James and The Wassonrai in Belgium performing live.
-Click here.
+And here is video of Markus James and The Wassonrai performing live in Berkeley.

 "His original approach to blues music combining American Roots Blues with West African roots music is such a soul filled experience.
 They created some magical music." —Fred “Freddie Blue” Goodrich, WWOZ, New Orleans, LA

 "The mix of sounds, instruments, and influences spanning the program is mind-boggling" LIVING BLUES MAGAZINE

 "This is an extremely powerful album" —Ben Manilla, Executive Producer, HOUSE OF BLUES RADIO HOUR